Huegoxaga/notes/css/README.md

 - The display property specifies the display behavior
 - a HTML tag inside its body tag can be either block element or inline element by default.

+### Hide Elements

+- set display property to `none`
+  - when set to `none` the element is ignored by the browser and the spacing of the element is lost
+- set visibility property from `visible` to `hidden`
+  - when set to `hidden`, the space of the element is reserved

 ### Block Elements

 - A block-level element always starts on a new line and takes up the full width available (stretches out to the left and right as far as it can)